 French Cakes: 10 Most Popular “Gâteaux” From France

-French Cakes
+French cake

-List of most popular French cakes:
+List of the 10 Most popular French cakes

 1. Fraisier